sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 // TODO [>1, >2]: Multiple package versions won't work.

 // TODO [+already-have-pkg]: Since we already have it, this reports.
-// TODO [-we-dont-have-this-package]: Since we don't have, trigger report.
+// TODO [-we-dont-have-this-package]: Since we don't have, trigger a report.

 // TODO [read-pkg@>1]: When `read-pkg` version is > 1 don't forget to do this.
 // TODO [read-pkg@>=5.1.1]: When `read-pkg` version is >= 5.1.1 don't forget to do that.

-// TODO [engine:node@>=8]: Whoops we are already supporting it!
+// TODO [engine:node@>=8]: Whoops, we are already supporting it!

 // TODO: Add unicorns.
 ```